CYMODEV/Candy-and-Sweets-Economy-Platform-/README.md

 Value Proposition

-Candyman is more than a mascot — it’s the engine of a self‑sustaining ecosystem:
+Candyman/Candykid is more than a mascot — it’s the engine of a self‑sustaining ecosystem:

 • For Users: Learn → Earn → Trade → Grow.
 Kids and families gain real financial literacy while having fun.
 • For Partners: Retailers and candy makers tap into new engagement channels, tokenized promotions, and market insights.